scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 - **Dancing**: Try different styles like ballet, hip-hop, salsa, or contemporary dance.
 - **Acting**: Join a local theater group or take acting classes to develop your performance skills.
 - **Music**: Learn to play an instrument, sing, or compose music.
+- **Comedy**: Entertain an audience with a standup routine of jokes and funny stories.

 Literary Arts